top of page

 Basic Emergency kit

-1. Sandwich Bag - Primary function is to keep all the below items organized and dry, but the bag can also be used to gather water if need be.
+1. Sandwich Bag - Primary function is to keep all the items below organized and dry, but the bag can also be used to gather water if need be.

 2. Emergency Blanket - Used to keep warm or dry from the rain